 On the way up you’ll pass along the crater, with a cross memorial at the bottom.
 Along the colourful top ridge there are several features & outcrops sculpted by wind erosion into continuously changing forms.
 Natural art can be seen too.

 If you walk along to the very end of the ridge, you can find some steamholes still emanating heat from below.
 In earlier days they were sometimes used by recourseful locals as a volcano oven, to bake bread or cook a BBQ meal.
-In recent years the temperature has steadily cooled down, but they provide great little warm-up shelters for when it gets a bit chilly.
+Over the years the temperature has steadily cooled down, but they provide great little warm-up shelters for when it gets a bit chilly.

 In wintertime, when Eldfell has been snowed upon, you can see exactly where it’s still warm on the top 😉